Bachmann1234/Thrift-Explorer/README.md

 Thrift explorer is intended to be a tool aimed at developers who use thrift services.
 Enabling the user to explore their services without having to write or maintain any code.

+# This proejct is still in its infancy.
+Im starting to test it in the real world but I do not consider it stable yet

 ## How does this work

 You place your service thrifts in a directory and configure Thrift Explorer to pull from it.
 Then make http calls to Thrift Explorer providing information such as host/port and